The number that killed the trial

 Your protocol says: collect vital signs at every visit, adverse events whenever reported, concomitant medications at baseline and changes thereafter.

-The eCRF should enforce this—not as a checklist, but structurally.
+The eCRF should enforce this.
+Not as a checklist, but structurally.
 Visit 4 cannot be marked complete without vital signs.
 An AE form must exist before an SAE can be reported.
 Medication changes require start dates.

 In Seal, eCRF design is protocol-driven:

 The data manager reviews incoming data.
 Subject 2847, Visit 6: heart rate 32 bpm.
-That's bradycardia—clinically significant.
+That's bradycardia.
+Clinically significant.
 But was it entered correctly?

 Query opened: "Heart rate 32 bpm at Visit 6.
 Please verify against source and confirm if this triggered an AE."